How To Bet On The Arkansas Derby In Arkansas | Sports Betting

 Arkansas Derby Betting in Arkansas with our Recommended Sports Betting Sites.

-The 2023 Arkansas Derby is another of the big Kentucky Derby Trial races for horse racing fans to get some clues for the big Churchill Downs race on May 6 race.
+The 2023 Arkansas Derby is another of the big Kentucky Derby Trial races for horse racing fans to get some clues for the big Churchill Downs race on May 6.

 There is a monster $1.25m purse on offer to the Arkansas Derby horses ahead of Saturday’s Oaklawn Park race, where the Tim Yakteen-trained Reincarnate tops the betting.